 The Global Big Latch On takes place during World Breastfeeding Week (1st – 7th August).
 It aims to create a lasting support network for women, their families, and the wider community, and quite importantly sets out to normalise breastfeeding as a part of daily life.

-We attended the Middlesbrough Big Latch On which is held at Stewart Park, a gorgeous old Victorian park with sweeping views over the beautiful ancient trees.
+We attended the Middlesbrough Big Latch On.
+We met our breastfeeding friends at Stewart Park, a gorgeous old Victorian park with sweeping views over the beautiful ancient trees.
 In total, 34 women and their nurslings took part in the event.

 History of the Global Big Latch On

 We love taking part in this unique event to celebrate and normalise breastfeeding.
 We attended last year when Jonah was only a few weeks old, and I think it was probably the first time I breastfed Jonah in a public place.
-As a brand new mum it felt so good to be surrounded by supportive families!
+As a brand new mum surrounded by supportive families, it felt good!
 It definitely helped me to go out into the world as a confident breastfeeding mummy!

 This year was just as good, with families of all ages in pushchairs and slings; mums, dads, siblings, and dogs all taking part in the Global Big Latch On, enjoying good company and sunshine.